dug22/LLaVA-Vision/README.md

 # About
 Llava Vision is a straightforward Spring Boot web application that allows users to upload and analyze images.
-The images are then processed and analyzed using Large Language and Vision Assistant (Llava) in response to the user's query or request.
+The images are then processed and analyzed using Large Language and Vision Assistant (LLaVA) in response to the user's query or request.

 # Getting Started